TypicalIllusion/SupplyDrops/README.md

-doBroadcast | true | Should the players be notified via a Broadcast that a Supplydrop is happening? broadcastDuration | 15 | How long should the broadcast be? doCassieAnnouncement | true | Should C.A.S.S.I.E announce the supply drop? broadcastMessageCI | A Supply drop has arrived via <color=#2EB800>CI Car</color> | What should the Broadcast be when the CI Car brings in supplies? broadcastMessageMTF | A Supply drop has arrived via <color=#1F22C7>NTF Helicopter</color>! | What should the Broadcast be when the NTF Helicopter brings in supplies? cassieAnnouncement | Supply has enter the facility | What should the C.A.S.S.I.E announcement be?
+doBroadcast | true | Should the players be notified via a Broadcast that a Supplydrop is happening? broadcastDuration | 15 | How long should the broadcast be? doCassieAnnouncement | true | Should C.A.S.S.I.E announce the supply drop? broadcastMessageCI | A Supply drop has arrived via CI Car | What should the Broadcast be when the CI Car brings in supplies? broadcastMessageMTF | A Supply drop has arrived via NTF Helicopter! | What should the Broadcast be when the NTF Helicopter brings in supplies? cassieAnnouncement | Supply has enter the facility | What should the C.A.S.S.I.E announcement be?